-Monthly program meetings for 2017, except for a special event in March, are held at the James V. Brown Library in downtown Williamsport, beginning at 6:00 p.m.
-Join us at 6:00 pm if you can to hear about LAS news and activities, and to share bird and wildlife observations with like-minded folks.
+Monthly program meetings for Spring 2019 are held at the James V. Brown Library in downtown Williamsport, beginning at 6:00 p.m.
+Join us at 6:00 pm if you can, to hear about LAS news and activities and to share bird and wildlife observations with like-minded folks.
 If 6:00 pm is too early for you, by all means feel free to join us at 6:30 pm for the evening's program.

 Meetings are held in the Lowry Room on the 3rd floor of the Library's Welch Wing.
 The Lowry Room is easy to find from the main parking lot just off Market Street.
 An elevator is available from the first floor lobby.